AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 ## Add users to product profiles {#add-users-to-product-profiles}

-Add users to product profiles so that they can manage the Assets Essentials appliation.
+Add users to product profiles so that they can manage the Assets Essentials application.

-To add usrs to product profiles:
+To add users to product profiles:

 1. Access [Admin Console](https://adminconsole.adobe.com) for your organization, click **[!UICONTROL Products]** in the top bar, click **[!UICONTROL AEM Assets Essentials]**, and then click [!DNL Assets Essentials] environment.
 Do not click the Cloud Manager environment. [!DNL Assets Essentials] has three product profiles that represent access for administrators, regular, and consumer users.